csmanea/testing-workshops/oci-ignite-advanced/create-vcn/create-vcn.md

 ## Task 3: Create a Security List

-1. In the VCN , navigate to Security Lists menu, and click **Create Security List**.
+1. In the VCN, navigate to the Security Lists menu, and click **Create Security List**.
 2. Complete the following fields